RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 ### Personal Property

 Members should feel safe in the house, but ultimately individual members are responsible for maintaining the security of their room and possessions.
-Von Cramm cannot be held liable for theft or damages.
+Redbud cannot be held liable for theft or damages.

 ## Infraction of Rules

 An infraction of responsibilities happens when a member does not complete their chore or Late Night to satisfaction, and does not make up for it in some way agreed upon way with a summer HM or steward within 24 hours of notification (extenuating circumstances not counted).
-An infraction of responsibilities also occurs when a house member does not attend house meeting without notifying the Summer HM(s) at least 48 hours in advance.<sup>2</sup> When 3 infractions occur, the member will likely not be invited back to Von Cramm in the future (the following fall semester excluded).
+An infraction of responsibilities also occurs when a house member does not attend house meeting without notifying the Summer HM(s) at least 48 hours in advance.<sup>2</sup> When 3 infractions occur, the member will likely not be invited back to Redbud in the future (the following fall semester excluded).
 When 5 infractions occur, that member is asked to leave.
 Infractions are set to zero at the beginning of every semester, counting the summer and fall as one semester.

 If any house member severely and repeatedly disobeys any of the house rules listed here, after being warned, they could be asked to leave.